Spinach: Its Acne-Clearing Properties Revealed

 TWO: next, we have this 2011 study where 8 participants were given 225 grams of spinach for 16 days.
 Antioxidant protection of DNA increased both 6 hours after consumption and after 11 days of continuous spinach consumption (any volunteers?).

-Spinach also decreased the blood content of homocysteine, a notorious amino acid for heart disease which also correlates tightly with oxidative stress.
+Spinach also decreased the blood content of homocysteine, a notorious amino acid used to measure heart disease which also correlates tightly with oxidative stress.
 It seems that spinach hoovers up free radicals through many mechanisms.

 THREE: this 2014 study fed spinach extract to some rats for 6 weeks, and the result was a big reduction in thiobarbituric acid reactive substances (TBARs), another highly accurate marker of free radicals.